tzimms/VolkswagenDS/README.md

 Create a file in the root of the project called `keys.js` with the following:

 ```
+Team name: Its not a flaw its a feature.
 const keys = {
     MYSQL_USERNAME:  'my_username',
     MYSQL_PASSWORD:  'super_secret_password'